 The Standard of Conduct for the Drug Free Schools and Communities Act Amendments of 1989

-1. All employees are hereby notified that as a condition of employment they must abide by the terms of the statement in Section I.
+1. Condition of Employment.
+All employees are hereby notified that, as a condition of employment, they must abide by the terms outlined in the preceding regulation regarding drug and alcohol use.

 I HAVE READ AND UNDERSTAND THE ABOVE STATEMENT.